PIH/openmrs-distro-pihemr/README.md

 You should also ensure that you can run all Docker commands without requiring sudo or root. https://docs.docker.com/engine/install/linux-postinstall/

-- To use MySQL Option 2 in the SDK installation process, nothing further is required.
+- For the simplest option, use MySQL Option 2 ("MySQL 5.6 and above in SDK docker container"), nothing further is required.

-- To use MySQL Option 3 in the SDK installation process, you will need to create your own MySQL Docker container and instantiate a database into it
+- If you or need to connect to an existing OpenMRS database, use Option 3 in the SDK installation process.
+You will need to create your own MySQL Docker container and instantiate a database into it:

   * Create a container (example below creates a container named "mysql-mirebalais" that will be available on port 3308):